computer screen with lines of code

 What is a Business Analyst?

-As the amount of data produced both inside businesses and in the world at large continues to grow, these businesses are increasingly turning to business analysts to provide insights that can help streamline operations, improve customer relationships, optimize the allocation of resources, and inform big-picture strategy.
-In fact, the US Bureau of Labor Statistics expects anywhere from 11% to 23% headcount growth over the next decade for the occupations it tracks that overlap in responsibilities with those typical of a business analyst, compared to around 5% growth for the US job market as a whole.
+As the amount of data produced inside and in the world continues to grow, these businesses are increasingly turning to business analysts to provide insights that can help streamline operations, improve customer relationships, optimize the allocation of resources, and inform big-picture strategy.
+The US Bureau of Labor Statistics expects anywhere from 11% to 23% headcount growth over the next decade for the occupations it tracks that overlap in responsibilities with those typical of a business analyst, compared to around 5% growth for the US job market.

 What are a business analyst’s typical responsibilities?

-At a large corporation where a business analyst is distinguished from a data analyst, this might mean supporting business objectives like increasing revenues, decreasing costs, expanding a market, or entering a new one entirely, while at a smaller company a business analyst’s might blend into that of a data analyst, with both serving as generalists concerned both with the day-to-day and the bigger picture.
+At a large corporation where a business analyst is distinguished from a data analyst, this might mean supporting business objectives like increasing revenues, decreasing costs, expanding a market, or entering a new one entirely.
+At a smaller company, a business analyst’s role might blend into that of a data analyst, with both serving as generalists concerned with both the day-to-day and the bigger picture.

-Along with data analysts, business analysts are frequently confused with business intelligence analysts.
+Along with data analysts, business analysts frequently need clarification from business intelligence analysts.
 While they share a similar core skill set, they ultimately serve different purposes.
-While business analysts seek to directly support business decisions and improve business processes, a business intelligence analyst supports this work more indirectly by focusing on developing dashboards and informational reports.
+While business analysts seek to support business decisions and improve business processes directly, a business intelligence analyst supports this work more indirectly by focusing on developing dashboards and informational reports.

 Business Analyst, Paycor Stadium – Aramark